edward-mn/investimulator-tcc/README.md

 ## 🤝 Show your support

-Give a ⭐️ if this project helped you or liked!
+Give a ⭐️ if liked or helped you!

 ***